There are two ways to add a Stories.

 You can add stories with detail information.
 To add stories with detail,

-1. Click on Add With Details link on quick add view.
+1. Click on Story link on quick add view.

 The user story name will help you to refer a story easily.
 You can give relevant name to the story, for ex. if you have to develop search functionality you can give name to user story as Search Development.